Questions to Ask a Wedding Photographer Before You Book

 My answer

-Yes, online galleries remain available for a limited period rather than indefinitely, usually up to six months depending on the package booked.
+Online galleries remain available for a limited period rather than indefinitely, usually up to six months depending on the package booked.
 There is plenty of time to download everything, and a reminder is sent before the gallery is due to close.
-If longer access is needed, just ask and I can advise on the options available.
+If longer access is needed, just ask.

 14. Who edits the photographs?